StefanoPernat/iOS-Programming/README.md

 Experienced the basics of the Swift language, like *Variables and Constants*, *Type Annotation*,
 **Collection Types**, **Initializers**, **Properties**, **Instance methods**, **Optionals**, **Loops**, **Enumeration**.

+## Views and the View Hierarchy

+Learned about Autolayout, through Interface Builder I learned how to use Autolayout for making the layout consistent on multiple resolution and screen sizes.
+I also practiced creating views programmatically, in this way I learned about iOS views hierarchy.